 Lightkey gradually adapts itself to your typing style.
-As your interaction with Lightkey becomes more fluent you’ll reach a point you feel you know when Lightkey is going to offer the right suggestion.
-In which case, feel free to press the TAB key even if Lightkey doesn't present any suggestions on the screen; Lightkey will recognize your TAB keystroke as a “suggestion request” and present its best possible prediction match.
+As your interaction with Lightkey becomes more fluent you’ll reach a point where you feel you know when Lightkey is about to offer the right suggestion.
+In which case, feel free to press the TAB key even if no suggestions are displayed on the screen; Lightkey will recognize your TAB keystroke as a “suggestion request” and prompt its best possible prediction match.
 Press the TAB key again to select the suggested prediction.

 We call this feature “wishful tab”.
 Be bold; press TAB on-the-go and see if Lightkey knows you well enough.

-In order to provide you with smart tab without taking away the existing functionality away, the wishful tab technology will work only following an alphanumeric keystroke and outside tables as TAB is used to move between table cells).
+In order to provide you with smart tab without taking away the existing functionality, the wishful tab technology will be available only following an alphanumeric keystroke and outside tables as TAB is used to move between table cells.